-A merchant fixated on page speed might spend time and money tampering with the code and removing features to achieve a perfect score - like a driver fixated on speed might spend time and money turning their car into a racecar.
+A merchant fixated on page speed might spend time and money tampering with the code and removing features to achieve a perfect score - as a driver fixated on speed might spend time and money turning their car into a racing car.

-However, in the same way that a racecar would be fit for the race track but not fit for the roads, this page may only succeed as a search engine result, and not as a functioning store.
+However, in the same way that a racing car would be fit for the race track but not fit for the roads, this page may only succeed as a search engine result, and not as a functioning store.

 A school bus would perform excellently when the metrics prioritized capacity, such as when taking children to school.
 However, it would perform badly when the metrics prioritized speed, such as in a Formula 1 race.

 Therefore, it's important to remember the purpose of your store's page: to sell your brand and products.
 After all, there's no point kicking the kids off the bus just to get to school on time.

 We suggest aiming to optimize your page speed for the sake of improving your user experience, and not for achieving a perfect score.